 The Community Ecological Monitoring Program (CEMP) arose in 2005 as a regional extension of the Kluane monitoring project to begin a regional assessment of the health of the Yukon boreal forest ecosystem.
-This is the first report to coordinate the data on white spruce cone crops, ground berry production, small mammal and snowshoe hare populations at Kluane Lake, Mayo, Faro, Watson Lake, and Whitehorse.
-White spruce cone counts were low to moderate in 2008, following the last high cone year of 2005.
+This is the second annual report to coordinate the data on white spruce cone crops, ground berry production, small mammals, snowshoe hares, and arctic ground squirrels at Kluane Lake, Mayo, Faro, Watson Lake, and Whitehorse.
+White spruce cone counts were very low in 2009, following the last high cone years of 2005 and 2007.
+Ground berries in the forest were relatively poor in 2009, although bearberries were abundant at Mayo.
+Red-backed voles were particularly abundant in 2009 at Kluane and generally abundant at other sites as well in 2009.
+Snowshoe hares continued to decline on all areas in 2009 towards the bottom of their 10-year cycle.
+Mushroom production was very low at all sites in 2009 with the exception of Watson Lake.
+Soapberries were relatively scarce at Kluane Lake in 2009.
+Snow track counts in winter for mammalian predators are being done at Kluane and Mayo, and we started them at all CEMP sites in 2009-2010.
+At Kluane all mammalian predators except weasels decreased in the winter of 2008-09.
+Local knowledge interviews were completed at Mayo by Mark O'Donoghue and summarized, an important step in bringing local knowledge of trends together with our CEMP data.
 As additional data are added in the years to come, the regional patterns of ecosystem changes will become more evident.